elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/syncing_score_data.md

 # Syncing Score Data

-We have our game platform up and running where users can log in and play a simple Elm game that tracks a score.
+We have our game platform up and running, where users can log in and play a simple Elm game that tracks a score.
 Now let's work towards syncing the Elm front-end of our application with the Phoenix back-end.
 We'll learn about Phoenix channels with the goal of being able to communicate the score from games back to a player's account in real-time.

 ## Phoenix Channels

-Let's get started by using the Phoenix generator to create a new channel.
+Let's get started by using the Phoenix generator to create a new `Score` channel.
 Open up your Terminal so we can run the following shell command:

 ```shell
 mix phx.gen.channel Score